jundalisay/sp/content/en/faqs/material.md

 {{< /r >}}

 {{< l a="Material Superphysics" >}}
-First of all, anti-gravity, as telekinesis was already documented in ancient and medieval times outside of Europe.
+Gravity and anti-gravity, as telekinesis, were already documented in ancient and medieval times outside of Europe.
 For example, levitating monks, weather control, and floating water (as splitting of the Red Sea) have been documented.
 {{< /l >}}

 {{< q a="Marco Polo" c="The Travels of Marco Polo, Volume 1, Book 1, Chapter 61" >}}
 When the Great Khan is at his great Palace, seated at his table, his cups are set before him in the middle of the hall 10 paces from his table.
 When he wants to drink, enchanters by the power of their enchantments cause the cups to move from their place without being touched by anybody, and to present themselves to him!
 This everyone present may witness.
 There are often times more than 10,000 persons thus present. ’Tis a truth and no lie! and so will tell you the sages of our own country who understand necromancy, for they also can perform it.
 {{< /q >}}

 {{< l a="Material Superphysics" >}}